 ASLIA GRIEVANCE PROCEDURE

 A complaint may be directed to the ASLIA President in the language of choice (English or ASL, via letter or video) within 3 months of the incident in question.
 The matter will be addressed directly with the parties involved in an effort to resolve the issue.
 If resolution is unsuccessful, the President will follow procedures outlined by ASLIA in establishing a committee to pursue the situation further.
 The committee is responsible to investigate the findings, make a decision and recommend a resulting action.

 AVLIC'S DISPUTE RESOLUTION PROCESS

-AVLIC's Dispute Resolution Process (DRP) is a three-level process to deal with concerns: Discussion /Consultation, Mediation, and Grievance.
+CASLI's Dispute Resolution Process (DRP) is a three-level process to deal with concerns: Discussion /Consultation, Mediation, and Grievance.
 ASLIA has access to trained internal and external resources to assist parties throughout the resolution process.
 Though it is anticipated that most issues can be resolved by discussion and communication, if resolution is unsuccessful after level two mediation, the issue may be formally forwarded to a Grievance Committee.
 The committee is responsible for investigating the findings, determining if a violation of the Ethics has occurred and issues a decision.
-For more information about the DRP or to discuss an issue of concern, please contact AVLIC.
+For more information about the DRP or to discuss an issue of concern, please contact CASLI.